Loeng Nok Tha Airport

-Loeng Nok Tha Airport (also known as Crown Field) was an Royal Thai Air Force airbase constructed by the British as part of the Special Logistics Action, Thailand (SLAT) agreement.
+Loeng Nok Tha Airport, also known as Crown Field was a Royal Thai Air Force airbase constructed by the British as part of the Special Logistics Action, Thailand (SLAT) agreement.
 The airfield is located in Khok Samran, Yasothon province, Thailand.

 Operation Crown

 On 19 March 1963, the United States and Thailand signed the Special Logistics Action, Thailand (SLAT) agreement to fund and complete a number of projects under the Military Assistance Program.

 In February 1963 as part of the SLAT, a proposal was made for Britain to construct an airfield at Loeng Nok Tha near Mukhadan.
 This project later earned the nickname ‘Operation Crown’.
 Loeng Nok Tha Airport begun its construction in late 1963 with the 59th Field Squadron assigned in the laying of tarmac.

 Construction efforts

 The airfield was opened in June 1965 by Prime Minister of Thailand Thanom Kittakachorn for light aircraft traffic.
 However shortly after the construction, the wet season rainfall penetrated through the macadam (tarmac) and brought the CBR level to 0% in many areas.
 In October 1965, the 59th Field Squadron returned from Singapore to strip the tarmac from the airfield for reconstruction efforts.

 In December 1965, the 11th Independent Field Squadron was deployed in order to support 59th Field Squadron in concreting the runway with pavement quality concrete (PQC).
 Finally, in December 1966, the 34th Field Squadron took over Squadron 59th’s operations and was tasked with replacing poor stabilizations with new lean mixed concrete.

 In a debate on 7 July 1966, Mr. Eldon Griffiths asked the Prime Minister about the progress made in the airfield, he replied that the airfield had good construction progress as it was a gift to Thailand.